“The desire for God is written in the human heart, because man is created by God and for God.”

 Mass

 The celebration of the Eucharist is an essential aspect of the life and mission of Roman Catholic.
 Mass is held weekly in the Chapel on campus, providing regular opportunities for worship, contemplation and spiritual growth.
-Annual and milestone liturgies held at the Cathedral Basilica of Saints Peter and Paul include: Blue Mass of Thanksgiving, Catholic Schools Week Mass, Junior Ring Mass, Baccalaureate Mass, and other Holy Days of Obligation.
+Annual and milestone liturgies held at the Cathedral Basilica of Saints Peter and Paul include: Opening School Mass, Blue Mass of Thanksgiving, Catholic Schools Week Mass, Lenten Mass, Junior Ring Mass, Baccalaureate Mass, and other Holy Days of Obligation.

-In addition to Mass, students participate in a variety of prayer services throughout the year, including special celebration during the Advent and Lent seasons.
+In addition to Mass, students participate in a variety of prayer services throughout the year, including special celebration during Lenten.

 Confession